NixOS/release-wiki/src/Final-Release.md

    This is the same process as for the creation of the beta channel in the project.

 ## After Release

+1. Update issue templates to include the new version ([25.05 example](https://github.com/NixOS/nixpkgs/pull/407705))

 1. Add the new release to repology.
 Don't remove old releases, they want to keep them around.